Careers at APEX

 • copy of your resumé;

-• confirmation of your performance ratings for the past 2 years.
+• confirmation of your positive performance ratings for the past 2 years.

 Inquiries are welcome, please contact the Chief Operating Officer at laurieg@apex.gc.ca.

-The APEX Nominating Committee invites applications for vacant positions on the APEX Board of Directors.
-These vacancies include:
+The APEX Nominating Committee invites applications for the following vacancy of the APEX Board of Directors:

-• Two (2) Directors from the National Capital Region
+• one (1) director from the National Capital Region.

-The Nominating Committee is looking for energetic individuals to help advance APEX’s strategic vision and champion APEX within their organizations as well as through their professional and informal networks.
-Board members should have good communications skills and be aware of public service wide issues and trends that affect the Executive cadre.
+The Committee is looking for an energetic individual to help advance APEX’s strategic vision and champion APEX within their organization as well as through their professional and informal networks.
+Board members should have good communications skills and be aware of public service wide issues and trends that affect the executive cadre.
 A demonstrated interest or experience in one or more of the following areas would be considered an asset, but is not mandatory:

 • engaging and influencing horizontal networks of interest and departmental communities;